MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ## Lab objectives
 In this lab, you will complete the following tasks:
 + Task 1: Provision the lab environment
++ Task 2: Use Network Watcher to test the connection between virtual machines.
-+ Task 2: Configure local and global virtual network peering
++ Task 3: Configure local and global virtual network peering
-+ Task 3: Test intersite connectivity
++ Task 4: Test intersite connectivity

 ## Estimated timing: 30 minutes